franchsli/whatsapp_clone_django/README.md

 - Make it so when a user creates a new contact, the chat form gets updated.
 (REMEMBER HTMX FROM)
 - Users shouldn't be able to create TWO OR MORE chats with the same user
 - Redesign display_chat() logic so it get displayed using HTMX.
-- When a user creates a chat it collapse should stay showing (You can use HTMX pages for this one).
+- When a user creates a chat the chat list will update.
 - Check why request.user.has_photo returns value but (in view) user_instance.has_photo returns False.
 - When a form is succesfully submited, the inputs should be clear.
 - Optimize the js code (delete all the cloned code.)